Nea Makri

 A view of the Nea Makri annual book fair in 2023.

 Nea Makri (Νέα Μάκρη) is a town in East Attica, Greece.
-Since the local government reform of 2011, it has been a municipal unit within the municipality of Marathon with an area of 36.662 km^{2}.
+Since the local government reform of 2011, it has been a municipal unit within the municipality of Marathon.
+The municipal unit has an area of 36.662 km^{2}.
 It is part of the Athens metropolitan area.

 Geography

 Nea Makri is situated on the coast of the Petalioi Gulf, a gulf of the Aegean Sea, in the easternmost part of the Attica peninsula.
 It is 7 km north of Rafina, 8 km south of Marathon and 25 km northeast of Athens city centre.
 The municipal unit Nea Makri also contains the village Neos Voutzas, 5 km south of Nea Makri town centre.
 Greek National Road 83 (Athens - Marathon - Rafina) passes through Nea Makri.

 Popular locations near Nea Makri include Zoumberi Beach and the Brexiza Wetland.
 It is widely known and visited due to its beaches and coastline.